How the Egyptian People Got Me to Do the Impossible

 I gripped the wooden rail, my knuckles drained of all color, as I stared down into the musty abyss of darkness below.
 The smell of dust and stale air permeated my nostrils, wafting up the steep shaft of the centuries-old burial chamber.
 Paralysis had snaked its way into my arms and legs, making them as heavy as a block of limestone.

 I was three feet into the entrance of the pyramid of Teti—located near the Step Pyramid of Djoser in Saqqara, Egypt—and all I could think about was the weight of the stones collapsing and burying me alive.
-I desperately wanted to turn around and march right back up into the wide-open space surrounding the pyramid complex, the sweet taste of fresh air on my lips.
+I desperately wanted to turn around and march right back up.
+March into the wide-open space surrounding the pyramid complex, the sweet taste of fresh air on my lips.
 Except there was one small problem: with a steady stream of tourists and locals clambering up and down both sides of the narrow passage, it would be impossible to step out of my place in line.

 True, our tour guide had warned us about this.
 “Once you go in, there’s no turning back; you have to keep moving,” she had gently reminded us before we set foot inside.
 I silently cursed myself for believing that my claustrophobia wouldn’t be an issue as I attempted to wedge my way down into the bowels of the pyramid.